openstack/openstack-manuals/doc/admin-guide-cloud/source/compute-manage-logs.rst

 `Python documentation <http://docs.python.org/release/2.7/library/logging.html#configuration-file-format>`__
 on logging configuration files.

-For an example :file:`logging.conf` file with various defined handlers, see the `OpenStack Configuration Reference <http://docs.openstack.org/liberty/config-reference/content/>`__.
+For an example of the ``logging.conf`` file with various defined handlers, see the `OpenStack Configuration Reference <http://docs.openstack.org/liberty/config-reference/content/>`__.

 Syslog